Skip to main content

 “She is holding court, Your Highness.”
 It was Devdoot who entered the chambers and spoke with a bow.
 “I hope you allow the servants to arrange for a bath before the Maharani arrives with breakfast.”
 Ishaan Dev nodded.
 He eyed Mallal again as Devdoot spoke.

 “Your ministers showed some concern about your security.”
 Ishaan Dev frowned at his choice of words.
 “So the Maharani gave me the liberty to appoint a bodyguard with immediate effect.
 I hope you approve of him.”
 Ishaan Dev nodded.
-He didn’t have the strength nor the voice to argue now.
+He didn’t have the strength or the voice to argue now.
 He let the servants help him out of bed as Devdoot took Mallal to a corner and explained his duties.
 Ishaan Dev’s eyes fell on the wrinkled blanket and bed sheet on the bed.
 There was something else there.
 Something very familiar.
 He picked it up.
 It was Priyambada’s drape from the night before.
 He must have slept on it, leaving her with no option but to leave it there at dawn.
 A faint smile formed on his lips.

 “Your Highness.”
 Devdoot walked in and bowed.
 “The Adhiraja is ready.”

 “Very well.”
 Priyambada nodded.
 “Urvi, send the breakfast to the room and make sure the drink is ready, right after.
 He shouldn’t skip that.
 It’s improving his throat infection.”
 Urvi nodded, addressing the serving maids to take the food up as Priyambada walked away.
 She turned the empty corridor and frowned.
-If even one of the ministers was not trusting her intentions or capabilities her morals told her to step down.
+If even one of the ministers was not trusting her intentions or capabilities, her morals told her to step down.
 But she couldn’t.
 Not when he needed her.
 And no matter what Vamsi Gupta accused her of, she knew the truth.
 She knew how loyal Kumar Viraj was, how much she cared for Ishaan Dev’s health and why he had chosen to leave.
 She closed her eyes and inhaled.

 “Prithvi, I hate to admit I am not as diplomatic as you assumed I was.
 I am scared I will fail you.”
 She took a deep breath, forced a calm face and walked towards the chambers.